Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 3,050

-Proposed New Contract Acres: 25
+Goal for New Contract Acres: 550

-Reclamation WaterSMART Funding Categories: WEEG (2011), SWEP (2017)
+Reclamation WaterSMART Funding Opportunities: WEEG (2011), SWEP (2017)

-Complemented Project Type: Piping, pivots, power
+Complemented Project Type: piping, pivots, power

-The Whitestone Reclamation District (WRD) in Okanogan County, WA used two Reclamation WaterSMART grants to reduce water loss from seepage and evaporation by lining canals or replacing them with pipe which further allowed increased efficiency from pressurizing the system.
+The Whitestone Reclamation District (WRD) in Okanogan County, Washington used two Reclamation WaterSMART grants to reduce water loss from seepage and evaporation by lining canals or replacing them with pipe which further allowed increased efficiency from pressurizing the system.
 The improvements resulted in saving at least 331 acre-feet of water per year from needing to be withdrawn from Toats Coulee Creek.
 The Okanogan Conservation District will work with the WRD using NRCS tools to measure and help monitor flow rates before and after the upgrades and estimate benefits to the fish, wildlife, and wetlands in the area.
 Outreach activities include efforts to reach Hispanic owners and or operators in the area.
-With additional NRCS assistance, more sections of the aging canal and other infrastructure may be lined, piped, or upgraded and farmers will be able to improve irrigation water management for fruit trees, hay, and pasture.
+With additional NRCS assistance, more sections of the aging canal and other infrastructure may be lined with concrete, piped, or upgraded and farmers will be able to improve irrigation water management for fruit trees, hay, and pasture.
 In addition to the water savings and drought resiliency benefits, EQIP funds will help improve energy use efficiency and crop productivity and health.

 Wyoming